FoalTS/foal/docs/security/authentication.md

 }
 ```

-### The `Authenticate` pre-hook
+### The `Authenticate` hook

-The `Authenticate` pre-hook is used to authenticate the user for each request.
+The `Authenticate` hook is used to authenticate the user for each request.
 If the user has already logged in (thanks to the `login` controller factory), then the `user context` will be defined.

 Usually it is registered once within the `AppModule` `preHooks`.